Anand-Rakesh/React-Native-Text-Highlight/README.md

 # React Native Text Highlight

 React Native component used to highlight character within a word.
-This is a port of [react-native-text-highlight](https://github.com/Anand-Rakesh/React-Native-Text-Highlight).
+This is a part of [ar-react-native-text-highlight](https://github.com/Anand-Rakesh/React-Native-Text-Highlight).

 Check out a [example](https://github.com/Anand-Rakesh/React-Native-Text-Highlight/tree/main/src/example).